Skip to Content

 Once you get to the base of the mountain, your entrance ticket will include the train ride up to the statue, unless you want to hike and save some money (more on that later!).
 Of course, if you’ve opted for one of the guided tours in Rio, then this will already be taken care of.

 A guided tour really takes all of the hassle out of arranging transport for you.
 This full-day tour includes round-trip transportation in an air-conditioned van, and you’ll be picked up and dropped off from your hotel, which makes things nice and easy.
-Besides seeing this famous statue, the $130 USD tour includes stops at some of the other great sights around Rio including Sugarloaf Mountain (another one of the most popular attractions in Rio.)
+Besides seeing this famous statue, this tour includes stops at some of the other great sights around Rio including Sugarloaf Mountain – another one of the most popular attractions in Rio!

 Related Read: Want to venture outside of the city a bit?
 Consider one of these epic day trips from Rio de Janeiro!

-4. How much does it cost to visit Christ de Redeemer?
+4. How much does it cost to visit?

 View of Rio and Lagoa Rodrigo de Freitas from the Christ the Redeemer

-View of Rio and Lagoa Rodrigo de Freitas from Christ de Redeemer
+View of Rio and Lagoa Rodrigo de Freitas from Christ the Redeemer

 The price of visiting the Redeemer Statue depends on how you want to do it, and when.